 With increasing evidence that we need to limit our intake of meat, particularly red meat, how much iron do we need in our diet?
 The UK recommended daily intake for an adult man is 8.7 mg.
 For a woman who has not reached her menopause, this is increased to 14.8 mg.
 Higher amounts are needed in pregnancy and in children and young people.

-Can I do anything to help my body to absorb the iron in my diet?
+How to help your body to absorb the iron in your diet

 Lactic acid-fermented vegetables may also aid the absorption of non-haem iron.
 Sauerkraut and kimchi are examples of lacto-fermented vegetables.